JohnSnowLabs/spark-nlp-models/docs/_posts/2020-05-23-ner_clinical_large_en.md

 {:.h2_title}
 ## Results
 The output is a dataframe with a sentence per row and a "ner" column containing all of the entity labels in the sentence, entity character indices, and other metadata.
-To get only the tokens and entity labels select "token.result" and "ner.result" from your output dataframe:
+To get only the tokens and entity labels, without the metadata, select "token.result" and "ner.result" from your output dataframe:

 ![](ner_clinical.png)